-When thinking about how to grow a business, most business owners will focus on increasing the number of customers, selling more products or services and making more profits.
-Unfortunately, if they do this they are destined to fail, because they are concentrating on the end result, and not on the factors that they can actually have an effect on.
+When thinking about growing their business, most business owners will focus on increasing the number of customers, selling more products or services and making more profits.
+But if they try and achieve that, they are destined to fail.
+Why?
+Simply because they are concentrating on the end results, and not on the factors that they can actually have an effect on.
+I’ll explain below!

 There are in fact 5 factors (which we call the 5 Ways) that a business can influence in order to grow its revenues and profits.
 These are: